aai-institute/lakefs-spec/docs/quickstart.md

 If you don't already have access to a lakeFS server, you can quickly start a local instance using Docker Compose.
 Before continuing, please make sure Docker is installed and running on your machine.

-The lakeFS quickstart deployment can be launched directly with a [configuration file](https://github.com/aai-institute/lakefs-spec/blob/main/hack/docker-compose.yml) provided in the `lakefs-spec` repository:
+The lakeFS quickstart deployment can be launched directly with a [configuration file](https://github.com/aai-institute/lakefs-spec/blob/main/hack/docker-compose.yml) provided in the lakeFS-spec repository:

 ```shell
 $ curl https://raw.githubusercontent.com/aai-institute/lakefs-spec/main/hack/docker-compose.yml | docker-compose -f - up